On September 19, 2018, Alibaba announced that it no longer plans to create a million jobs in the US, citing tariff wars.

 According to estimates from MKM partners, Alibaba’s domestic share of online retail is about 63%, as opposed to Amazon’s 35% share in the US.
 MKM also estimated that Alibaba’s share of retail spending is 12% of overall retail spending in China, while Amazon’s share of retail spend is about 4% in the US.

-Alibaba also benefits by having international companies use its B2B platform for cross-border trade and US businesses form the biggest user base, only next to Chinese.
+Alibaba also benefits from having international companies use its B2B platform for cross-border trade and US businesses form the biggest user base, only next to Chinese.
 US businesses importing from Alibaba in bulk/wholesale will face the impact of additional duties and taxes.
 However, on the B2C front where the importer is an individual consumer as opposed to a business, the scene could be different.

 Major consumer-focused product categories that are affected by US tariffs include home appliances, furniture, sporting goods, apparel, toys, and footwear.
 Electronics are largely exempt from the tariffs list.
 Incidentally, consumer electronics is the top-selling category on Aliexpress.
 Many online sellers in China declare the items they sell as ‘gifts’, which renders these shipments exempt from duties in America.
 This largely allays fears of high prices for the consumers who are importing from Aliexpress.